Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 - **Apache+PHP (system wide service)**
 - **Node.js (user space service)**

-The only needed configuration has to be done inside the `clientside.js` file:
+The only needed configuration (1) has to be done inside the `clientside.js` file:

      Set URL_PREFIX ='/' if you use the provided peasys_node.js server script, or set it '/functions.php' if you use Apache+PHP at server side.

-Above changes are automatically made when running the `tmp/uptade_peaudiosys.sh` installing script.
+(1) Above changes are automatically made when running the `tmp/uptade_peaudiosys.sh` installing script.

-Last, the **HTTP port** needs to be configured under
+Last, the **HTTP port** needs to be configured, as appropriate:

-- your Apache's `sites-available/` configuration,
+- inside your Apache's `sites-available/` configuration,
-- or inside the `peaudio_node.js` file, as appropriate, for instance `NODEJS_PORT = 8080;`
+- or inside the `share/www/peaudio_node.js` file, for instance `NODEJS_PORT = 8080;`

 ## HTTP server launcher